c0m4r/okrutnik/README.md

 ./okrutnik.sh --stop target.py
 ```

-Be advised: it will reformat your code by default, make a backup or comment out black.
+**Be advised**: it will reformat your code by default.
+Make a backup or comment out black before use.

 ```
 Usage: ./okrutnik.sh [options] <target>